(Guayaquil, Quito, Mindo)

 About an hour away, we visit the intriguing archaeological site of Tulipe.
 We then drive back eastwards, winding our way up the Andes towards the capital.

 Elegance, comfort, security and personalized service are just some of the characteristics that make Hilton Colón Guayaquil a real five-star hotel.
 Conveniently placed in Ecuador, a strategic point in South America, the Hilton Colon Guayaquil hotel combines excellent service and a laid-back resort feel with a convenient location only few minutes from José Joaquín de Olmedo International Airport.
-With 294 fully renovated rooms and suites, you can enjoy your spacious guest room and stay connected with wireless internet access.
-Get to work at the desk or just relax with a movie on the flat screen TV.
-Connecting rooms are perfect for those travelling as a family.
-Step up to an Executive Room or suite and benefit from extra space, a range of special touches and exclusive access to the downtown district area.
+Enjoy your spacious guest room and stay connected with wireless internet access, relax with a movie on the flat screen TV.
+The hotel is surrounded by the main shopping centers and offers easy access to the downtown district area.
 Hilton Colón Guayaquil Hotel Features includes renovated rooms, four restaurants, two bars and one delicatessen, room service available 24-hours, and renovated outdoor pool and fitness area.

 Onboard the M/V Santa Cruz, one can expect luxury in the heart of nature.
 Expect crisp linen, glossy furnishings and bright, spacious accommodations in this 44-cabin ship.
 The M/V Santa Cruz adheres to high quality standards, with a well-trained staff and a range of amenities in rooms and throughout the ship.
 Dine with class, as both international and local cuisine are prepared by chefs.
 Succulent meats, fresh vegetables, and a range of seafood will tickle the most critical of taste buds.
 Learn about the region's natural history with nature specialists, spend time contemplating on deck, or simply plan your trip on land with hikes.

-The Swissotel Quito is one of the city's top five-star luxury hotels, conveniently located in the Floresta neighbourhood of Quito, both a commercial and residential area, only 25 minutes from Mariscal Sucre International Airport.
-Each of Swissotel Quito's 232 elegant guest rooms and 43 executive apartments are air-conditioned and feature modern design.
+Swissotel Quito is one of the city's top five-star luxury hotels, conveniently located in the Floresta neighbourhood of Quito, both a commercial and residential area, only 25 minutes from Mariscal Sucre International Airport.
+Each of Swissotel Quito's elegant guest rooms and 43 executive apartments are air-conditioned and feature modern design.
 Luxurious amenities include state-of-the-art technology and a free internet connection.
 Executive rooms and the Swiss Executive Club lounge provide additional luxury and exclusivity.
-The Swiss Executive Floor offers VIP treatment with access to the lounge, open bar and hostess service.
-Executive apartments feature full kitchens and are fitted with comprehensive accessories.
-At Swissôtel, comfort is assured in every room with 300-thread count Egyptian cotton linens and luxurious Swiss bedding.

-Mashpi Lodge is set within a 1000 hectare private reserve, which is part of the globally important bio-region - the Tumbez-Choco-Darien - that stretches from Panama, through Colombia and Ecuador, to northern Peru along the Pacific slopes of the Andes.
+Mashpi Lodge is set within a 1000 hectare private reserve, located a mere two and a half hours to the northwest of Ecuador’s capital, Quito – the first city named a World Heritage Site by UNESCO – and is accessible via paved and unpaved roads.
 The area around Mashpi Lodge is world-famous as a biodiversity "hot spot", particularly when it comes to flora and avifauna.
 Mashpi Lodge is located on a high plateau, ideally situated to give breathtaking views of the forest and valleys from nearly every angle.
 The lodge, built with the latest techniques, is designed to blend beautifully with its surroundings.
 It features contemporary, minimalist design and decor, mixing warm earth tones and clean lines: a cozy cocoon amid the forest with the natural world just beyond, ideal for contemplation and relaxation.

 Christina Adams ,